 A suitable canister design having been selected, the problem of moving the camera underwater was addressed.
 The optimal network design, given the restrictive environment, consists of a minimum of nine camera stations arranged in a regular grid three meters above the plane of the UEF plates.
-Two images are acquired at each camera station with a 90° roll between them about the camera axis.
+Two images are acquired at each camera station with a 90 degree roll between them about the camera axis.
 This facilitates camera self-calibration.
-To position the camera at the correct height above the UEF plates, the canister is attached at the end of a series of interlocking poles and then lowered into the reactor vessel (as seen in figure 4).
-The upper end of the assembled pole is mounted to the side safety rail of the overhead refueling machine bridge (as seen in figure
+To position the camera at the correct height above the UEF plates, the canister is attached at the end of a series of interlocking poles and then lowered into the reactor vessel (Figure 4).
+The upper end of the assembled pole is mounted to the side safety rail of the overhead refueling machine bridge (Figure 5).
+The overhead bridge then shuttles the camera over the UEFs.
+The pole is initially attached to one end of the bridge and sweeps across the reactor vessel, stopping at three stations to acquire imagery.
+The pole is then moved to the center of the bridge and makes a second pass.
+Finally, the pole is attached to the opposite end of the bridge and makes a third and final pass.